Water Heater Thermal Expansion: What It Is & Why You Need an Expansion Tank

 The most common symptom is a dripping or frequently discharging temperature and pressure (T&P) relief valve on your water heater.
 This valve is designed as an emergency safety device to prevent catastrophic failure, not to handle regular pressure relief from thermal expansion.
 When you see water pooling around the discharge pipe or notice the valve releasing water regularly, it's responding to excessive pressure in the system.

 Constant dripping is particularly problematic because mineral-laden water can cause buildup that eventually blocks the valve.
-A blocked T&P valve creates a serious safety hazard—it's your last line of defense against dangerous pressure buildup.
-Learn more about water heater pilot light issues that can compound pressure problems.
+A blocked T&P valve creates a serious safety hazard, since it's your last line of defense against dangerous pressure buildup.
+Mineral sediment buildup inside the tank can compound these pressure issues even further.

 High and Fluctuating Water Pressure